antonfirsov/docs/2019/02-Feb/porting-winforms-guidelines/porting-winforms-guidelines.md

    to PackageReference...**.

    You can learn more about this migration in our [docs][pkg-config].
+   **TODO: Recommend updating NuGet packages early on to .NET Standard versions** **TODO: Add a note about creating a branch in source control (or create a new .csproj)**

 1. **Migrate to the SDK-style .csproj file**.
-To move my application to .NET Core, I need to migrate my project file to SDK-style format because the old format does not support .NET Core.
+To move my application to .NET Core, I need to change my project file to SDK-style format because the old format does not support .NET Core.
 Besides, the SDK-style format is much leaner and easier to work with.

-   You can either migrate SDK-style format by hand or using a third-party tool [CsprojToVs2017][sdk-tool].
+   You can either change SDK-style format by hand or using a third-party tool [CsprojToVs2017][sdk-tool].
 After using the tool you still might need to delete some reference by hand, for example.